Felizolinha/Felizolinha.github.io/README.md

 **Features**

 This Scratch Extension brings **over a 100 new features** to Scratch, from string manipulation to blocks that evaluate Math [(works a lot like it does in this web app)](http://mathnotepad.com/).
-There are so many possibilities!

 Then out of the blue someone appears and asks:
 **"** But TGB, we can't even share projects that use extensions properly!
 It's such a long and boring process! **"**